ludwig-v/wireless-carplay-dongle-reverse-engineering/Custom_Firmware/2021.01.28_BASED/README.md

-## Instal at least 2020.12.10 version before this one
+## Install at least 2020.12.10 version before this one